The exact definition of a variable in computing is close to how they're used in mathematics, but not exactly the same.

 health

-is also accessible to other scripts as a member variable; other script can use player.health
+is also accessible to other scripts as a member variable; other scripts can use player.health